- 2019: The Book. ‘The Rainbow Ribbon Way’.

 Caro is currently in the process of writing and illustrating a book about her adventures, based on her blog notes, ‘pilgrim on horseback’, written at the time as an aide-memoire.

-A series of guided walks on St. Michael’s Mount, Cornwall.
+A series of guided healing chakra walks on St. Michael’s Mount, Cornwall.

-St Michael’s Mount is the culmination of the St Michael’s Way, part of the Santiago Pilgrim Route.
-The cobbled path leads pilgrims from the causeway up to the chapel at the top of the Mount dedicated to Archangel Michael.
+St Michael’s Mount is the destination of the St Michael’s Way, part of the Santiago Pilgrim Route.
+The St. Michael’s Way is a 12 mile pilgrim route that stretches from coast to coast across the peninsula of West Penwith, Cornwall.
+It begins at Lelant in the north and finishes at Marazion in the south, where the cobbled path leads pilgrims from the causeway up to the chapel at the top of the Mount dedicated to Archangel Michael.